crwilcox/AzureFresh/README.md

 This market place includes things authored by Microsoft as well as third parties.
 You can offer these as well if you would like for users.

-[Browse The Microsoft Azure Marketplace](https://datamarket.azure.com/browse)
+[Browse The Microsoft Azure Marketplace](https://datamarket.azure.com/browse) If this is your first time to the Marketplace you may have to register for azure market place account.
+This is a simple process though and only involves your name and email

 ## Add Support for Address Validation ##
 This offering is offered by Melissa Data.
 This is an example of a third party selling their data service on the Azure Data Market